facebookresearch/vissl/docs/source/vissl_modules/models.rst

             ]
         ]

-- **Case4: Multiple Heads (example 5 simple heads) - Single input, multiple output:**: For example, used in linear evaluation of models
+- **Case 4: Multiple Heads (example 5 simple heads) - Single input, multiple output:**: For example, in linear evaluation of models.
+This attaches a head to each of the layers specified in :code:`MODEL.FEATURE_EVAL_SETTINGS`.

 .. code-block:: yaml